CTL Instructor Handbook

 UT Dallas textbook policy is Textbooks and Other Materials Prescribed for the Use of Students – UTDPP1005

-Faculty must inform the UTD Bookstore of any textbooks that students will need for their courses by one of two ways:
+Faculty must inform the UT Dallas Bookstore of any textbooks that students will need for their courses in one of two ways:

 - Discovery: A textbook adoption tool you can access through eLearning.
 Once you are logged in to eLearning, simply go to Tools, Follett Discover and click the “Follett Discover” link.
 This information is quickly submitted to the bookstore adoption software.